vinay-akvinay-ak/sustainable-smart-city/README.md

 ### 🔷 **\[0:00 – 0:15] Introduction**

 > "Hello everyone!
 Welcome to our project demo.
-Our project is titled **‘Sustainable Smart City Assistant’**, developed using the **MERN stack** — MongoDB, Express.js, React.js, and Node.js."
+Our project is titled **‘Sustainable Smart City Assistant’**
 ---

 ### 🔷 **\[0:15 – 0:45] Team Introduction**